James E. Simpson Jr.: Personal life

 James Simpson was born on July 24, 1928, in Somerset, Kentucky.
 Following his education in the public schools, Simpson joined the United States Army in 1947.
 He took advantage of GI Bill funds to finance his education at the Cincinnati College of Mortuary Science.
 He graduated with a degree in 1951.
 In 1952, he began working at the African American C.E.
 Jones Funeral Home in Covington, which was located at 633 Scott Street.
 In May, 1961, Anna Jones, the owner of the funeral home retired.
 At this time, James Simpson took over the operation of the C.E.
 Jones Funeral Home, the name of which was changed to Jones & Simpson Funeral Home.
 In 1972, the City of Covington acquired the original funeral home site for additional parking.
 A new location was found at 1129 Garrard Street.
 In 1971, James Simpson ran successfully for Covington City Commission.

 Simpson had three sons James Simpson – III, (late) Ronald Lee Simpson, Rep. Arnold Ray Simpson (D), and a daughter Adrienne Simpson.
 His wife Zona Simpson died in 2003.
 He was known for his jolly laugh and sense of humor.
-Simpson loved woodworking where he learned cabinet making from Chester Rice at the Lincoln Grant School, a blacks only school during segregation in Covington.
+Simpson loved woodworking where he learned cabinet making from Chester Rice at the Lincoln Grant School, a black only school during segregation in Covington.
 He talked to people about business, about politics, and about how to progress while maintaining one's dignity.